Krzysztof Bednarski: Signs and gestures

 sculptures of the hand which makes a special gesture.
 For example, Ticket shows an extended hand presenting a ticket.
 The most famous of Bednarski's gesture is Victoria-Victoria, sculpture of victory sign with cut fingers created during the Martial law in Poland (1981-1983).
 One of the versions of this sculpture was created in 1983 in France during the sculpting symposium in Digne-les-Bains.
 The sculpture shows V sign (of victory and freedom), but with the fingers cut off.
 The first version of this sculpture was created in Poland couple of years before.

-Krzysztof M. Bednarski inside the Mobby Dick sculpture (1987).
-Museum of the Academy of Fine Arts, Warsaw.

-Moby Dick realization 10 - Muzeum Sztuki - MS2.
-Lodz 2008.
-Installation, ship hull cut into 16 parts, steel ropes, sound.

 Moby-dick

 Bednarski writes about the series of Moby-Dick works: Working on Moby Dick completely changed my thinking about sculpture and space.
 There has been a rapid re-evaluation of my sculptural language [...]
 Suddenly I felt the "freedom opening".
 I knew that I found the foundation of my sculpture.
 In 1986, he found the hull of a large boat in the snow on the Vistula river which he thought resembled the white whale from the novel of Herman Melville.
 The hull was cut into sixteen parts, in the act of deconstruction, and was subsequently reconstructed in the attic of the palace on Krakowskie Przedmiescie Avenue in Warsaw.
 Until 2014, Moby-Dick was presented in over ten museum spaces, creating, according to Bednarski: completely new relationships stimulating interactions between the object and the place.
 The author writes that his works from the Moby-Dick series create a long lasting passage that led him through art and life.
 This series of works formed the basis of his doctorate at the Academy of Fine Arts in Warsaw in 2014.